studiochampgauche/headless-react-wordpress-boilerplate/README.md

 We have build a plugin that help us to handle repetitive needs in each project.
 [Check it out here!](https://wpboilerplate.champgauche.studio)

-> [!IMPORTANT]
-> You'll need ACF Pro 6.2.6 or higher to play with our Core Plugin.
-[Get it here](https://www.advancedcustomfields.com/pro).

 # Admin Languages